webiny/docs.webiny.com/docs/webiny/introduction.md

 ### Multi-cloud

 We want Webiny to be deployable to the cloud of your choice.
 At this point in time, you can only deploy to AWS, but multi-cloud support is one of our main goals.
 See our [Roadmap](https://github.com/webiny/webiny-js/projects/7) and get involved on our Github.

 ## Community

 There are several places you can join and get involved with Webiny:

-- [Spectrum Chat](https://spectrum.chat/webiny) - join to get help or discuss bugs and features
+- [Gitter Chat](https://gitter.im/Webiny/webiny-js) - join to get help or discuss bugs and features
 - [Community Forum](https://community.webiny.com/) - if you prefer forum for discussions
 - [Github Repo](https://github.com/webiny/webiny-js) - this is where Webiny code lives